Sumyea-R/LLMInterviewQuestions/README.md

   - Chain-of-Thought (COT) Prompting: Encourage the model to reason step by step before giving the final answer.
 For mathmatical, logical tasks.
   - ReAct Prompting: Prompt the model to interleave resoning with tool use, like search, math, or API calls.
 Example:
     ```
+    Question: What is the population of Berlin divided by the number of districts?

+    Thought: I need to search for the population and district count.
+    Action: Search["population of Berlin"]
+    Observation: 3.6 million
+    ...
+    Final Answer: 3.6 million / 12 = 300,000

     ```
   - Instruction Prompting: Provide clear instructions in the prompt.
     ```
+    You are a helpful assistant.
+Convert the list into JSON format with fields name and age.
+    Input: John, 30; Alice, 25

     ```
   - Role-based Prompting: Assign a specific persona, role, or identity to the model.
 Best for chatbot assistants.
     ```
+    You are a polite customer support assistant.
+Answer the following complaint:

+    "My product arrived broken."

     ```
   - Multi-turn Prompting: For dialogue context.
 Include prior exchanges to preserve context across turns.
 For conversational agents.
     ```
+    User: What are the symptoms of flu?
+    Assistant: Common symptoms include fever, cough, and sore throat.
+    User: And how can I treat it at home?

     ```
   - Soft Prompting/Prompt Tuning: (Advanced) Instead of textual prompts, inject learned embeddings into the input to guide the model.
 - **What are some of the aspect to keep in mind while using few-shots prompting?**